 Some of its features are:

-- Publish/Subscribe Model: Clients can publish messages on a topic and subscribe to topics to receive relevant messages.
+- Publish/Subscribe Model: Clients can publish messages to a topic and subscribe to topics to receive relevant messages

-- QoS (Quality of Service): MQTT supports different levels of QoS to ensure message delivery according to importance and required reliability.
+- QoS (Quality of Service): MQTT supports different levels of QoS to ensure message delivery according to the importance and reliability required

 To implement MQTT in Node.js, we will use the mqtt

-library that provides all the necessary tools to create MQTT clients and servers.
+library which provides us with all the necessary tools to create MQTT clients and servers.

 First, we need to install the mqtt